launchbadge/sqlx/examples/postgres/multi-tenant/README.md

 This example project involves three crates, each owning a different schema in one database, with their own set of migrations.

-* The main crate, an Axum app.
+* The main crate, a simple binary simulating the action of a REST API.
     * Owns the `public` schema (tables are referenced unqualified).
     * Migrations are moved to `src/migrations` using config key `migrate.migrations-dir` to visually separate them from the subcrate folders.